aler9/gst-videoscale-ratio/README.md

 ! xvimagesink
 ```

-While a pipeline with the native `videoscale` needs to know in advantage the size of the output video, that is either fixed or inherited from the input video.
-For instance, this will produce a `1280x1080` video:
+A pipeline with the native `videoscale` needs to know in advantage the size of the output video, that is either fixed or inherited from the input video.
+For instance, this will produce a `1280x1080` video, with the wrong aspect ratio:
 ```sh
 gst-launch-1.0 \
 videotestsrc ! video/x-raw,width=1280,height=720 \